Future in Mind

 We recognise we must Improve Access to timely support to ensure all children and young people are receiving prompt access to an appropriate service.

 Our focus to Care for the most vulnerable is another key priority and we plan to review services for children and young people with disabilities, young people who are looked after and scope the emotional and mental health needs of unaccompanied asylum seeking children.

-We understand the importance of Accountability and Transparency and will review and strengthen commission arrangements and fully implement performance framework.
+We understand the importance of Accountability and Transparency and will review and strengthen commission arrangements and fully implement the performance framework.

-These are just a few of our key priorities of our five year local transformation plan, please read our Local Transformation Plan below to read, in full, what our key priorities are to improve the mental health and wellbeing of children and young people in Nottingham.
+These are just a few of the key priorities of our five year local transformation plan, please read our Local Transformation Plan below to read, in full, what our key priorities are to improve the mental health and wellbeing of children and young people in Nottingham.